Arrests by Largo Police Department

-With more than 150 sworn officers and 50 civilian support staff, the police department in the City of Largo takes a proactive approach to the enforcement of criminal laws and ordinances through the city limits.
-The Largo Police Department has an annual budget of more than $2.6 million.
+With more than 150 sworn officers and 50 civilian support staff, the police department in the City of Largo takes a proactive approach to enforcing criminal laws and ordinances through the city limits.
+The Largo Police Department has an annual budget of over $2.6 million.